AzMoza/aqueduct-helper/README.md

 Find below all the possible commands you can use while creating your APIs.
 To use press <kbd>CTRL</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on Windows or <kbd>⌘</kbd>+<kbd>⇧</kbd>+<kbd>P</kbd> on Mac

 - `aquModel`: Creates a customisable model file.
-- `aquCon`: Creates a customisable controller file.
+- `aquController`: Creates a customisable controller file.
     - You will have the option to include a get, post, put and delete request.
 - `aquTest`: Creates a basic test file.
-- `aquDocs`: Allows you to search the docs from your VS Code.
+- `aquDocs`: Allows you to search the docs from VS Code (Selections will open in your default web browser).

 ## Release Notes
 All notable changes to Aqueduct Helper will be documented [here](https://marketplace.visualstudio.com/items/AzMoza.aqueduct-helper/changelog).